KartikDevSharma/Notes/Computer Networking/Revision/Open NMS/Introduction.md

 3. Install **OpenNMS Core** using package management (e.g., `yum`, `apt`, or `docker`).
 4. Configure and launch the OpenNMS service.

+- Think of it as setting up a pre-built desk versus building one from scratch.
+- It's great for trying out OpenNMS or for smaller networks.
+- However, for bigger networks (like managing a large office building instead of a small apartment), you might need a more custom setup later.

+### What you need to do:
+1. Decide if Quick Installation is right for you.
+If you're just learning or have a small network (like a home or small office), Quick Installation is perfect.
+2. Follow the Quick Installation guide step-by-step.
+Don't worry if you don't understand everything at first.
 ---

 ### 4. **Scope**